 Clearly, checking accounts can be quite costly.
 They don’t have to be, though.
 Here are a few tips that will help you anticipate potential money-drains and keep prices down.

-- Be Practical: The sheer vastness of checking account fees is telling of the service variety they offer, ranging from ATM withdrawals to paper statements to international wire transfers.
-As you likely won’t need all of them, it’s best to approach checking accounts in practical terms.
-When shopping for an account, think of your past usage patterns and evaluate the relevant fees.
 For instance, will you need a physical checkbook or paper statements?
 Will your transactions require frequent access to your local bank branch?
 How often will you need to withdraw cash from a non-bank-owned ATM?
 Let the answers to such questions guide your selection and dictate which fees to focus on minimizing.

 - Forget About Debit Card Rewards: Don’t let debit card rewards bias your search for a checking account.
-Not only are debit card rewards far less common than they were before the Durbin Amendment took effect, but credit card rewards are also up to eight times more lucrative.
-So, if you really want spending-based rewards, get a rewards credit card with a high earning rate on your biggest everyday expenses.
+Not only are debit card rewards far less common than they were before the Durbin Amendment took effect, but credit card rewards are also up to four times more lucrative.
+So, if you really want spending-based perks, get a rewards credit card with a high earning rate on your biggest everyday expenses.

-- Carefully Review Account Terms Once you've selected the account that you feel will best suit your needs (or even narrowed down your options to a few finalists), pore through the account agreement(s) with a fine-tooth comb.
+- Carefully Review Account Terms Once you've identifie the account that you feel will best suit your needs (or even narrowed down your options to a few finalists), pore through the account agreement(s) with a fine-tooth comb.
 This is tedious work, but it can pay huge dividends by revealing restrictions and fees that you might otherwise be unaware of prior to experiencing them directly.

 - Build a Financial Arsenal: Although checking accounts are quite versatile — allowing consumers to receive direct deposits, make debit card purchases, pay bills online and access cash on demand — they cannot be used for everything.
-An attractive savings account or credit card could fill other needs.
+An attractive savings account or credit card could fill the gaps.
 Supplementing your checking account with other such types of financial products will enable you to easily and efficiently manage your finances.